winitzki/lamonte-jexer-wikis/Jexer-System-Properties.md

 -----------------------

 Used by jexer.backend.SwingTerminal.
 Selects the cursor style to draw.
-Valid values are: underline, block, outline.
+Valid values are: underline, block, outline, and verticalBar.
 Default: underline.

 jexer.Swing.tripleBuffer
 ------------------------